-This generally refers to decisions within each parent’s control when he or she has parenting time.
+This refers to decisions within each parent’s control when he or she has parenting time.
 It is defined as “tasks that involve interaction with a child or that direct, arrange, and supervise the interaction with and care of a child provided by others, or for obtaining the resources allowing for the provision of these functions.”
-It then lists 8 things included in caretaking functions:
+Illinois law lists 8 things included in caretaking functions.
+These are:

 - satisfying a child’s nutritional needs; managing a child’s bedtime and wake-up routines; caring for a child when the child is sick or injured; being attentive to a child’s personal hygiene needs, including washing, grooming, and dressing; playing with a child and ensuring the child attends scheduled extracurricular activities; protecting a child’s physical safety; and providing transportation for a child;